ctz/ctz.github.com/_posts/2013-07-07-tls-downgrade.md

 * Internet Explorer 9.0.8112.16421 (Windows 7 x86_64) both in default configuration and with TLS1.2 enabled.

 # Unaffected browsers
-The following products correctly treat fatal alerts as errors, and are not affected.
+The following products correctly treat fatal alerts and unexpected connection closures as errors, and are not affected.

 * Opera 12.14 (Linux Mint x86_64).
 * CURL 7.27.0 (Linux Mint x86_64).